dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 If you peek into almost any production eBPF codebase, you’ll notice all of them include (or generate during the build-time) the `vmlinux.h` header.

-There's one also in our `ebpf-labs-advances/lab2` directory for this lab - open it.
+There's one also in our `ebpf-labs-advanced/lab2` directory for this lab - open it.

-This file contains definitions for all kernel structs like `trace_event_raw_sys_enter` in the example above, generated based on the currently running kernel.
+This file contains definitions for all kernel structs (like `trace_event_raw_sys_enter` in the example above), generated based on the currently running kernel.

 ::details-box
 ---